 The Economic Stimulus Payments of 2008 and the Aggregate Demand for Consumption

-Using a survey of households in the Nielsen Consumer Panel and the randomized timing of disbursement of the 2008 Economic Stimulus Payments, we find that a household's spending rose by ten percent the week it received a Payment and remained high cumulating to 1.5-3.8 percent of spending over three months.
-Our estimates imply partial-equilibrium increases in aggregate demand of 1.3 percent of consumption in the second quarter of 2008 and 0.6 percent in the third.
-Spending is concentrated among households with low wealth or low past income; a household's spending did not increase significantly when it learned about its Payment.
+Households in the Nielsen Consumer Panel were surveyed about their 2008 Economic Stimulus Payment.
+In estimates identified by the randomized timing of disbursement, the average household’s spending rose by ten percent the week it received a Payment and remained high cumulating to 1.5–3.8 percent of spending over three months.
+These estimates imply partial-equilibrium increases in aggregate demand of 1.3 percent of consumption in the second quarter of 2008 and 0.6 percent in the third.
+Spending is concentrated among households with low wealth or low past income; a household’s spending did not increase significantly when it learned about its Payment.

 Suggested Citation: Suggested Citation